-The Commissioner also sent invitations to the following foreign governments to provide detailed and pertinent trade data:
+The Commissioner also sent invitations to provide detailed and pertinent trade data to the governments of the following countries:

 - Malaysia;

 - The Philippines;

 - Thailand;

 - Indonesia; and

 - Vietnam.

 The Commissioner recognises that the data requested may be confidential, which limits the nature and scope of any information that may be made available by foreign governments.
 The responses received by the Commissioner were welcome, but did not provide details of exporters, importers, other parties involved, or of individual shipments.